Guide to a Persian-ish Porch Supper

 - Twenty female founders and friends come together to connect and collaborate over supper.
 This Persian-ish Porch Supper serves as a guide to entertaining, recipe creating, table setting, and gifting in a Southern fashion.

 If I could name one activity that I truly cherish in life, it would be coming together for a memorable meal with a support system you love.
-I talk about how the supper table is my safe space – it's a resting zone for my family and I to share our days, to make memories, and to enjoy a delicious meal.
+I talk about how the supper table is my safe space – it's a resting zone for my family and me to share our days, make memories, and enjoy a delicious meal.
 I am a firm believer that you show love through food, and so is my friend Krysten.

-Krysten has been hosting Persian New Year (traditionally celebrated in the spring) at her home for years.
+Krysten has been hosting a Persian New Year (traditionally celebrated in the spring) at her home for years.
 It is one of my favorite events of the year and I always ask if I can help (and learn to) bring the meal together.
 The recipes stem from her husband Perry's Persian traditions and the flavors meld together like a symphony on your plate!

-Every year on International Women's Day (March 8th), I love watching and celebrating women supporting other women by shopping their products, social media shout outs, and notes to friends.
+Every year on International Women's Day (March 8th), I love watching and celebrating women supporting other women by shopping their products, social media shoutouts, and notes to friends.
 This year, I wanted to bring some of the women I love and admire together around the supper table.
-Well, in fast-moving-fashion, I was a little late on the date... so we celebrated International Women's Day with a table of twenty, powerful ladies in April for a "Persian-ish" Porch Supper I will never forget!
+Well, in fast-moving fashion, I was a little late on the date... so we celebrated International Women's Day with a table of twenty, powerful ladies in April for a "Persian-ish" Porch Supper I will never forget!

 There's a reason we called this the Persian-ish Porch Supper.
 Krysten and I came up with a menu based on her Persian supper signature recipes, but I had to add my Southern flavor flare!
 Additionally, our talented guests contributed to the menu to make for a truly collaborative evening in the kitchen and around the table.

 Crab Hushpuppies with Sumas Smoked Tomato Remoulade.
 My friend and crabbing expert, Tia Clark of Casual Crabbing with Tia, shared her secret for how to clean a fresh-caught, South Carolina blue crab for an easy way to get all the meat!
-P.S. – have you seen Tia in People Magazine?!
-Hello rockstar!
+P.S. – Have you seen Tia in People Magazine?!
+Hello, rockstar!

 Steamed Pork Dumplings were served in mini steam baskets.
 The recipe comes from my dear friend Janice of Little Miss Ha.
-Janice's Vietnamese cuisine is some of my favorite in Charleston.
+Janice's Vietnamese cuisine is one of my favorites in Charleston.
 Janice showed me how to make and fold dumplings like a pro (recipe coming soon!), but this wasn't our first time in the kitchen together.
 You can find her Lemongrass Pork Skewers and Spring Rolls on our recipe blog.

 Sabazi Platter with local Boiled Peanut Hummus, French Feta Dip, and Shallot Yogurt paired with a slew of fresh vegetables and herbs.